robert/robert.github.com/_posts/2020-05-17-pfab15-dont-overwork-your-functions.md

 ## Binding data together in a class

 Frankie wants to tightly bind together a filter's logic and its description.
-But instead of squeezing them both into the same function, let's hang them off of a class.
+Unstead of squeezing them both into the same function, let's hang them off of a class.

 We'll define a class called `Filter`.
 This class's constructor will take two arguments:

 * A first-class function containing the filter's logic (see PFABs [#10][pfab10] and [#14][pfab14] for more on first-class functions)
 * A description string

-To begin with, `Filter` will have a single method called `apply`.
+`Filter` will have a single method called `apply`.
 This will take a dataset, run it through the filter function that was given to the constructor, and return the result.

 ```python
 class Filter(object):